aryansamuel/School_work/README.md

 # school-work
-Includes assignments and programs created for various intermediate to advanced classes.
+Includes assignments and programs created for various intermediate to advanced classes, in both Java and C.